Learn how to cook parboiled rice with 5 different cooking methods. Get perfectly fluffy Instant Pot parboiled rice in 6 minutes!

 Do you remember the year when grocery store shelves were empty of nearly everything?

-I went to the store to pick up rice (basmati rice and jasmine rice are my favorites) and the shelf was empty.
+I went to the store to pick up rice (basmati rice and jasmine rice are my favorites), and the shelf was empty.
 The only option that was left was parboiled rice.

 I’d honestly never been in that situation before, and given the nature of events, I bought that bag and figured I’d learn how to cook it when the time came.

-Well, that time came, and wouldn’t you know that making parboiled rice is just as easy as making any other rice!!
+Well, that time came, and wouldn’t you know that making parboiled rice is just as easy as making any other rice!

+Parboiled rice isn’t a variety of rice, but a form of cooking.
 Parboiled rice, also known as converted rice, means it has been partially boiled within its husk.

 After harvesting, processors soak, steam, and thoroughly dry the rice.
-They then remove the hull and the result is parboiled rice.
+They then remove the hull, and the result is parboiled rice.

 Brown rice is light brown in color, and white rice is white in color.
-Parboiled rice tends to be yellowish or gold, because of the way the rice has been partially boiled within the husk.
+Parboiled rice tends to be yellowish or gold because of the way the rice has been partially boiled within the husk.

 The flavor of parboiled rice lands right in between the neutral flavor of regular white rice and the nutty taste of brown rice.